EpistasisLab/Aliro/README.md

 ### **Quickstart: https://kaixhin.github.io/FGLab/**

-FGLab is a machine learning dashboard, designed to facilitate performing experiments.
+FGLab is a machine learning dashboard, designed to make performing experiments easier.
 Experiment details and results are sent to a database, which allows analytics to be performed after their completion.
 The server is [FGLab](https://github.com/Kaixhin/FGLab), and the clients are FGMachines.

 ## Contents